The structure of this guide

 On the bright side, more and more brands are starting to use polyester made from recycled plastic bottles as an alternative.
 It’s a better option, but it is still not biodegradable, it still involves chemical dyes and the health issue unfortunately remains.

-However, nylon is also really bad to breath and has low moisture absorbency.
+However, nylon is also really bad to breathe and has low moisture absorbency.
 To overcome these disadvantages, it is often blended with other fabrics.

 Nylon is a polymer mostly made from coal and petroleum.
 Again it’s a kind of plastic and it shares the same sustainability threats as polyester.